-Colonial Beach has been a destination for tourists along the Mid-Atlantic Coast for over 50 years.
+Colonial Beach has been a destination for tourists along the Mid-Atlantic Coast for over 70 years.
 Colonial Avenue leads to the popular waterfront area between Washington Avenue and the Potomac River.
-Colonial Beach is “THE Town on the Potomac.”
-Turning the corner at Washington Avenue is an acre of land referred to as Town Commons or Town Hill, where fantastic events are held throughout the year.
-A new and beautiful stage, built entirely from donations in 2007, is used for evening concerts and weekend events.
-A restaurant, with its paddle wheel architecture, along with other local attractions is drawing patrons from all over the Mid-Atlantic Coast.
+Colonial Beach is often referred to as “The Playground on the Potomac.”
+Turning the corner at Washington Avenue is an acre of land referred to as Town Hill where fantastic events are held throughout the year.
+A beautiful stage is used for concerts and events.
+A quaint gazebo is a perfect spot to rest and survey the surroundings.

 Located in the northern part of the area known as the Northern Neck of the Virginia, this historical area brings you the fine distinctions of General Robert E. Lee at Stratford Hall; The birthplace of President George Washington; James Monroe’s Birthplace.

-At Hawthorn Street stands the rebuilt Municipal Pier marking the south end of the Boardwalk.
-The pier caters to fishermen as it runs 500 feet into the river.
-The Boardwalk makes it a place residents and tourists alike enjoy walking or just sitting on the benches and watching the people on the Boardwalk or boaters in the river.
+At Hawthorn Street stands the Municipal Pier marking the south end of the Boardwalk.
+The pier is a great spot for fishermen as it runs 500 feet into the river.
+The Municipal Pier and the Boardwalk are great for watching the sunrise, people on the beach and boats in the river.

 Along Irving Avenue, and other streets back to Monroe Bay, the houses are well kept, clean and contribute to the maritime theme.
 Throughout the town, many homeowners have upgraded their homes to give them the early 1900 Victorian era-look with fanciful colors and beautiful gardens.